 When assessing potential candidates for reelection or to fill a Supervisory Board position that has become vacant, qualified women should be included in the selection process and given appropriate consideration when the nominations are made.

-Target Achievement: The objectives regarding the composition of the Supervisory Board set out above have been met: There are four female members of the Supervisory Board (33%).
+Target Achievement: The objectives regarding the composition of the Supervisory Board set out above have been met: There are four female members of the Supervisory Board (33 %).
 Hildegard Müller, Clara-Christina Streit and Dr. Ariane Reinhart are members of the Executive and Nomination Committee.
-The Supervisory Board includes an appropriate number of independent members.
-In the Supervisory Board’s opinion, all eleven members of the Supervisory Board are considered by the latter to be independent within the meaning of No. 5.4.2 of the GCGC.
+All 12 members of the Supervisory Board are considered by the latter to be independent within the meaning of No. 5.4.2 of the GCGC.
 The main knowledge, skills and professional experience of the Supervisory Board members are summarized in the table below.
 The Report of the Supervisory Board in this Annual Report includes a table showing meeting attendance.
 It shows that all members performed the duties associated with their mandate with due regularity.

 The decisions made by the Supervisory Board on the composition of the Management Board should be based on a careful analysis of the existing and future challenges facing the company.